 The Japanese samurai (or bushi) were actually Japanese Christians who fled to Manila in search of sanctuary.
 These brave soldiers who were recruited to join San Diego brought with them a dagger or tanto as well as two types of swords: the longer katana and the shorter wakizashi.

 Also Read: San Diego’s Astrolabe

-In the end, the San Diego was no match for the more powerful Dutch ship.
-It sank with hundreds of its passengers and countless potteries, jewelries, ceramics, and weapons.
+In the end, San Diego was no match to the more powerful Dutch ship.
+It sank with hundreds of its passengers and countless potteries, pieces of jewelry, ceramics, and weapons.